songhui-ryu/berlin-event-scraper/README.md

     - https://www.berlin.de/en/events/
     - https://www.berlin.de/events/jahresuebersicht/

-Sadly, most of the time the event items are not the same with each other.
+Sadly, in most cases the event items in English and are not the same with each other.

 TODO: Two events will be compared to build a complete list both in English and German.